 Crucible is a two-year, eight-session clergy formation and skill development process, created by the West Ohio Conference in early 2011.
 Over 100 pastors, including all current provisional clergy, are enrolled in one of three active classes, which begin each Fall.
 Students range from those who have been in ministry 20+ years to our newest commissioned leaders.
 Students in each class have been integrating principles learned in Crucible and are making a significant impact on their pastoral leadership.

 The licensed local pastor is not ordained in The United Methodist Church but is licensed for pastoral ministry and performs the duties of a pastor in the ministry context to which they are appointed.
 They may perform proclamation of the Word, lead worship and liturgy, administer the sacraments of Baptism and Holy Communion, as well as the services of marriage, burial, confirmation, and membership reception.
-In 2011, the West Ohio Conference Licensing School was completely redesigned to focus more on improving ministry practitioner skills.
-In 2011, there were 86 full-time and 192 part-time licensed local pastors in West Ohio, and 22 candidates to become licensed.

 Who Can I Talk to About...